+Prerequisites: NSMW 7627, NSMW 7954.
 As the final midwifery course, transition to midwifery practice fosters the incorporation of all previous classroom and clinical experiences in order to prepare the nurse midwife for practice upon graduation.
 This course enables students to provide full-scope midwifery care while still having the advantages of being a student.
 This course is a final synthesis of primary care, gynecology, antepartum, intrapartum, postpartum, and newborn care, and therefore builds on all previous knowledge and skills from coursework and clinical.
 Students utilize both theory and evidencebased research to drive care and treatment decisions in the clinical setting.
 They will become familiar with the responsibility inherent to their emerging role as a nurse-midwife.
 In the healthcare setting, students will collaborate with members of the healthcare team and display evidence based clinical practice.
 Within the health care team, midwifery clinical assessment and management skills across the reproductive lifespan into older age will be utilized.
 Students will safely conduct and deliver evidenced based primary care visits emphasizing disease prevention.
-They will manage gynecologic, family planning, antepartum, intrapartum, and postpartum healthcare visits creating individual treatment plans and attend deliveries in the intrapartum setting.
+They will manage gynecologic, family planning, antepartum, intrapartum, and postpartum healthcare visits creating individual treatment plans and attend births in the intrapartum setting.
 They will manage the care of the newborn from birth through 28 days of life.
-Students will each have a variety of primary care and inpatient care setting, including optional global health settings (Nicaragua), as they are available.
+Students will each have a variety of primary care and inpatient care settings, including optional global health settings as they are available.
 Evaluation and critique of care approaches of women throughout the lifespan and of newborns is highlighted throughout clinical practice.
 Emphasis is placed on thorough examination of the impact of psychosocial and environmental factors on healthcare services in women's health.
-Students must have successfully completed all other NSMW courses, clinicals, and prerequisites prior to integration.
 Previously NSMW 0629.